 With Deputy Wilson “Interpreters“, I didn’t have to dig too deep.
 Once upon a time, I did work as a corrections officer.
 So I’ve already had the muscle memory for the character in place.
 From the way he held a gun to the way he talked on the radio, I felt like I already had him figured out.
 And the coolest part was the director let me take the actual picture car to and from set every day.
 By the time I arrived onset, I was really feeling the character, and we were able to fly through the scenes.

 5. You were recently cast for the character of Logan in Lifetime’s “The Realtor” expected out this year.
 Can you tell us more about what to expect?

 Yes!
 We just wrapped with post-production to “The Realtor”, and we’re waiting on release dates.
 That film was a bit of last-minute booking.
 But we wrapped back in February.
 Now, I don’t want to give too much away.
 But my second-day filming consisted of a fight scene that took 6 hours to shoot.
 Directors Kenny Gage and Deven Downs always deliver when it comes to action-packed, suspenseful thrillers.
 We’ll have to circle back around to this when it comes out this year.

 6. You own a drone company, Airwolf Drones.
-Just for fun, Can you tell us about your favorite drone and why?
+Just for fun, Can you tell us about your favourite drone and why?

 Hahaha.
 I do!
 Airwolf Drones.
 I truly enjoy being on set so much that even for my “day job,” as they say, I pilot drones.
-(Airwolf Drones) As for my favorite?
-I’d say right now our most flown and favorite would most definitely be the DJI Inspire 2.
+(Airwolf Drones) As for my favourite?
+I’d say right now our most flown and favourite would most definitely be the DJI Inspire 2.
 It’s not too big or too small and can really deliver a quality image that productions really love.